chlobg/GreenCharge/README.md

 🕒 Off-Peak Awareness
 Takes into account off-peak electricity tariffs for additional savings.

-🌍 Nationwide Coverage (France)
+🌍 Nationwide Coverage (France/Vietnam)
-Works for all routes within France using open data APIs.
+Works for all routes within France and Vietnam using open data APIs.

 🗺 Interactive Map
 Visualize recommended charging stations and routes with zoom in/out.